> The Watersons > Songs > Pace-Egging Song

 Acknowledgements and Links

 Transcribed from the singing of the Watersons by Garry Gillard.
 Thanks to Susanne Kalweit for assistance.
-I've also added three more verses—shown in brackets—from the Pace Egging Song lyrics at the Digital Tradition.
+I've also added three more verses—shown in brackets—from the Digital Tradition.

 See also the Lancashire Peace-Egging Song at folkinfo.org which has both lyrics and a long note by Lucy Broadwood.